martinjrobins/diffsol/book/src/primer/weather_neural_ode.md

 {{#include ../../../examples/neural-ode-weather-prediction/neural-ode-weather_5}}

 This seems to work well, and is good at matching the data points a long way into the future.
 This has been a whirlwind description of both Neural ODEs and this particular analysis.
 For a more detailed explanation, please refer to the original blog post by Sebastian Callh.
-We've also skipped over many more boring parts of the code, and you can see the full code for this example in the [DiffSol repository](https://github.com/martinjrobins/diffsol).
+We've also skipped over many more boring parts of the code, and you can see the full code for this example in the [Diffsol repository](https://github.com/martinjrobins/diffsol).